jsangilve/hatethatcode/content/aws-lambda/uploading_files.md

 };
 ```

 The tagging set could also be generated on the client-side, but given how particular is the format, I prefer — if possible — to keep this logic within the lambda function.
-However, if the file (object) tags are dynamic and, for instance, should be defined by the user as part of the upload form, although technically possible, I'd suggest generating the XML on the client-side.
+However, if the file (object) tags are dynamic and, for instance, should be defined by the user as part of the upload form, I would suggest generating the XML on the client-side.

 Finally, the response is a JSON payload containing the URL to post the file, and the file tags — when provided.